ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ### Transport and Encoding

-Network Management systems may retrieve signed PCR based Evidence as shown in {{IETF-Attestation-Information-Flow}}, and can be accomplished via NETCONF or RESTCONF, with XML, JSON, or CBOR encoded Evidence.
+Network Management systems MUST retrieve signed PCR based Evidence using {{I-D.ietf-rats-yang-tpm-charra}} withNETCONF or RESTCONF.

 Implementations that use NETCONF MUST do so over a TLS or SSH secure tunnel.
 Implementations that use RESTCONF transport MUST do so over a TLS or SSH secure tunnel.

-Retrieval of Log Evidence SHOULD be done via log interfaces specified in {{I-D.ietf-rats-yang-tpm-charra}}).
+Log Evidence MUST be retrieved via log interfaces specified in {{I-D.ietf-rats-yang-tpm-charra}}.

 {: #peer-to-peer}
 ## Centralized vs Peer-to-Peer

 {{IETF-Attestation-Information-Flow}} above assumes that the Verifier is trusted, while the Attester is not.
-In a Peer-to-Peer application such as two routers negotiating a trust relationship {{I-D.voit-rats-trusted-path-routing}}, the two peers can each ask the other to prove software integrity.
+In a Peer-to-Peer application such as two routers negotiating a trust relationship, the two peers can each ask the other to prove software integrity.
 In this application, the information flow is the same, but each side plays a role both as an Attester and a Verifier.
 Each device issues a challenge, and each device responds to the other's challenge, as shown in {{Peer-to-peer-Information-Flow}}.
 Peer-to-peer challenges, particularly if used to establish a trust relationship between routers, require devices to carry their own signed reference measurements (RIMs).
 Devices may also have to carry Appraisal Policy for Evidence for each possible peer device so that each device has everything needed for remote attestation, without having to resort to a central authority.

 ~~~~